 Protect Our Winters is a passionate crew of diehards, professional athletes and industry brands mobilising the outdoor sports community to lead the charge towards positive climate action.

-We focus on educational initiatives, political advocacy and
+We focus on educational initiatives and

 The past decade has been the warmest on record, with 2015 the warmest year ever.
 Meanwhile, the northern hemisphere has already lost a million square miles of spring snowpack since 1970—an area three times the size of Texas.
 Snow levels are rising in elevation and winters are shorter.
 Climate change is already affecting winter.

 By 2007, pro snowboarder Jeremy Jones found that more and more resorts he’d always counted on for good riding were closed due to lack of snow.
 Something was clearly going on, and he felt the need to act.
 But he couldn’t find any organisations focused on the snowsports community on climate—there was a gap between the impacts that climate change was already having on our mountains, and any organised action being taken to address it.
 And so Jeremy founded Protect Our Winters in the USA.

 Soon afterwards, we brought on other concerned pro athletes, individuals, resorts and winter sports companies.
 Since then, Protect Our Winters has grown from a kernel of an idea into a worldwide network of over 130,000 supporters – a social movement on climate, designed to activate a passionate community and create the political will for meaningful action by goverment and local policymakers.

 And, while POW’s earliest supporters were renowned athletes and respected corporations, the movement quickly grew to include the wider outdoor sports community as their playgrounds and livelihoods also depend on healthy winters.